Yoga in State College

 Yogic Deep Breathing

-Brings Clarity and calmness.
+The Benefits ~ Brings Clarity and calmness.
 Increases VO2 by facilitating oxygen transport to the entire body.
+Creates a storehouse of Prana just as an electric car battery stores energy once it is recharged.

 Nadi Shodhana ~ Alternate Nostril Breathing